SEllersgaard/SEllersgaard.github.io/_posts/2023-04-04-modeluncertain.md

 The benefits of this are as follows: (a) it is extremely simple to calculate, and (b) no unfair advantage is given to over-fitting models.

+Again note that this argument is purely heuristic in nature.
 I welcome alternative suggestions to this intensely fascinating subject.